phastmike/avr-ham-repeater/README.md

 - Voice ID every 10 minutes (ISD)
 - when reaching ID time, the last 6 sec must be without any rx (ID wait)
 - every hour, after the voice ID, the callsign is also sent in morse
-- 1 second tail with 1.25 kHz beep indicating TOT timer reset.
+- 1 second tail with 1.25 kHz 40 ms beep indicating TOT timer reset.
+A morse T
+- On ID wait, evaluating the last 6 seconds before ID, the tail will resemble a morse I

 ### Build the firmware